Suraj-sparkintell/Fintech/README.md

 User Registration: New users can sign up with unique usernames and emails.
 Authentication: Secure login and logout functionality.
 Posts: Users can create, view, and interact with posts.
 Posts are visible to unregistered users too, but to make post they you the authentication.
-Retweeting: Share and retweet posts with ease.

 User Stories
 As a new user
-So that I can use Twitter
+So that I can use application
 I want to be able to register for an account

 As a registered user